cosino/peripherals/README.md

 Cosino's peripherals related code
 ---------------------------------

-Here you can find some sources related to the Cosino's projects.
-Project's main site is at http://www.cosino.it
+Here you can find some sources related to the Cosino's project.
+Main site is at http://www.cosino.it